 When reviewing the Discounts, Credits, Rebates and Waivers set out in this Module C2 please ensure you review not only the content in the tables below and also the Master Campaign Terms in Part D.

 […]

+The details and conditions in section C2.7 apply in respect of the Get Started Business Rebate in Part A.

+C2.7 Get Started Business Rebate